Newton approves KDOT agreement for I-135 & 36th interchange

 NEWTON, Kan.
 (KSNW) – The Newton City Commission approved an agreement with the Kansas Department of Transportation for the reconstruction of the I-135 and 36th Street interchange.

-The interchange was originally scheduled for reconstruction in 2014 as part of KDOT’s T-Works program but was postponed until the bridge needed to be replaced or industrial growth necessitated expansion.
+The interchange was initially scheduled for reconstruction in 2014 as part of KDOT’s T-Works program but was postponed until the bridge needed to be replaced or industrial growth necessitated expansion.

 The project will include a new three-lane bridge with shoulders, guardrails, a sidewalk on the north side of the bridge, updated lighting, improved drainage, highway signing, new pavement and pavement markings.
 Construction will be phased so that construction of the new bridge and ramps will be completed before the existing structure is removed.